dfkaye/vm-shim/README.md

 spec names have ".coffee" appended to them, e.g., [name].spec.coffee

-*Eventually I will write the tape tests in CoffeeScript to see if that helps*
+I've even written the tape tests in CoffeeScript to see what that's like:

+    coffee ./test/tape-test.coffee

 implementation